TMJ Treatment Barretts, MO

 • Lifestyle Factors and Stress: Everyday stress, poor posture, or certain repetitive activities like gum chewing can contribute to tension in the jaw muscles and increase TMD risk.

-At Axes Physical Therapy, our TMD treatment approach in Barretts, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
+At Axes Physical Therapy, our approach to TMD treatment in Barretts, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

 An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-We understand that every Barretts, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+Because each Barretts, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

 At your first TMD consultation in Barretts, MO, an experienced Barretts, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-This assessment may include evaluating:
+This diagnostic assessment may involve checking:

 • Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.